- 1 What are sesame seeds?

 Sesame seeds are rich in oils.
 In fact, sesame oil is extracted from them.
-It is a vegetal oil widely used in oriental cooking (More information on the sesame oil in the listing above)
+It is a vegetal oil widely used in oriental cooking (More information on the sesame oil in the listing below)

 Sesame seeds are edible and used as a spice to flavor many dishes.
 They have a nutty taste and slightly bitter flavor.
 From them, sesame flour is produced to make bread by being mixed with flour from cereals.
 Sesame seeds are widely used in Asian, Arabic and Middle Eastern cuisine,.